Racing Lagoon: Gameplay

-The game features street-races that are initiated by flashing headlights at other drivers.
+The game features street races that are initiated by flashing headlights at other drivers.
 Players are able to customize their car colors and other parts, and beating another driver entitles the player to pieces of the defeated car.
 The game features two modes: a "High Speed Driving RPG" mode, where the player drives around taking missions and racing other drivers, and a "2 Warriors Battle Mode", where the player simply competes in races.
 The RPG mode is the primary portion of the game.

 Story

-Racing Lagoon plot takes place in Yokohama, Japan, in 1999, and centers on several groups of street racers.
+Racing Lagoon takes place in Yokohama, Japan, in 1999, and centers on several groups of street racers.
 10 years prior to the game an event called "Fastest Legend" took place.
 One night, Team Bay Lagoon Racing (BLR), a five-member team led by "The Ace", Ikki Fujisawa, holds a race against Night Racers Honmuku (NR).
 The story follows one of BLR's newly joined members, Sho Akasaki, who is just beginning his racing career.
 Akasaki is determined to find out about the mystery of the "Fastest Legend", as well as his forgotten past.